 |Generalized pain conditions||Vulvodynia|

-Following our fifth scientific meeting,view TMJ Science, Volume 5, Number 1, June 2009 (.pdf), six independent nonprofit organizations came together to form the Overlapping Conditions Alliance (OCA).
+Following The TMJ Association's fifth scientific meeting, view TMJ Science, Volume 5, Number 1, June 2009 (.pdf), several independent nonprofit organizations came together to form the Overlapping Conditions Alliance (OCA).

 The OCA promotes research into the underlying connection(s) between coexisting conditions.
 As part of this effort, the Alliance has informational websites - www.overlappingconditions.org and www.EndWomensPain.org.